 You can use the Memo text box to add a memo description to the credit memo.
-For example, you might use this description to explain your reasons for issuing the credit memo and to cross-reference the original invoice or invoices.
-Note that the Memo field prints on the Customer Statement.
+You might use this description to explain your reasons for issuing the credit memo and to cross-reference the original invoice or invoices, for example.
+Note that the Memo field prints in the Customer Statement.